Adam Jones (racing driver)

 Adam Scott Jones (born 9 August 1980, in Birmingham) is a British racing driver.

 Early career

-He competed successfully in Formula 3 and Formula Renault in France, before switching to GT racing.
+Jones competed successfully in Formula 3 and Formula Renault in France, before switching to GT racing.
 Three years of irregular drives in both the FIA and British GT championships where followed by a stint in the Le Mans Endurance series alongside Sascha Maassen, winning his class at the Nürburgring.
-In 2005 he raced historic cars as well as the Britcar 24-hour race at Silverstone, in which he finished 3rd alongside Tim Harvey.
+In 2005, he raced historic cars as well as the Britcar 24-hour race at Silverstone, in which he finished third alongside Tim Harvey.

 Touring Cars

 Jones driving the GR Asia SEAT Toledo at Brands Hatch during the 2007 British Touring Car Championship season.

-He moved to the British Touring Car Championship for 2006 driving a Lexus IS200 for Xero Competition.
+Jones moved to the British Touring Car Championship for 2006 driving a Lexus IS200 for Xero Competition.
 His only point came in round 6 of the season at Donington Park.